vidwalk/vidwalkBlog/content/zoom-images.md

 Title: Zoom on Images Medium-Style
 Date: 2020-08-30
 Slug: zoom-images-js
-Summary: Zoom on your images
+Summary: Zoom on your images with a lightweight and fast library
 tldr: Using the library you can zoom on desktop in the same way you do on Medium.
 A link at the end of the article will get you to a page where you can learn to use this library.

 Sometimes you would like to see some details without having to download the file and do the manual work.
 Here comes [Medium Zoom](https://medium-zoom.francoischalifour.com/) to the rescue.